wp-plugins/microblog-poster/readme.txt

-    1. In order to post updates through the Twitter API you will need first to create your own Twitter App here: https://dev.twitter.com/apps
+    1. In order to post updates through the Twitter API you will need first to create your own twitter App here: https://dev.twitter.com/apps

-    2. Once you've created your Twitter App you have to change its access level to be Read and Write.
+    2. Once you've created your twitter App you have to change its access level to be Read and Write.
     Browse to settings tab and check the Access level to be Read and Write, save your new Settings.